Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Introduction

 \subsection{Contributions}

 We adopt a kernel integral perspective on neural operators to better understand and improve their ability to generalize across variable geometries.
 Specifically, our contributions include:

-\begin{enumerate} \item We study the universal approximation of singular kernel integrals via a multiscale decomposition inspired by Ewald summation, and we derive corresponding error bounds.
+\begin{enumerate} \item We establish approximation results for singular kernel integral operators via a multiscale decomposition inspired by Ewald summation, and we derive corresponding error bounds.

-\item We introduce the Multiscale Point Cloud Neural Operator (M-PCNO), a neural network-based surrogate for PDEs on variable geometries with linear computational cost in the number of points.
-Its layer design is guided by the multiscale kernel approximation developed above.
+\item We introduce the multiscale point cloud neural operator (M-PCNO), a neural network-based surrogate for PDE-induced operators on variable geometries with linear inference cost in the number of points.
 We also release an educational software package at \url{https://github.com/PKU-CMEGroup/NeuralOperator}.